DUI Defense We Are the Firm You Can TRUST

 Young people are bound to make mistakes; it is simply a part of growing up.
 At Carroll Troberman, PLLC, we understand this.
 We are compassionate and dedicated attorneys who want to help you.
 We do not want you to experience the limiting effects of a DUI on your record because of one irresponsible mistake.
 Remember, you do not have to live with a DUI on your record.

-Act Quickly - Your Case is Time Sensitive
+Act Quickly - Your DUI Situation is Time Sensitive

 Don’t Settle For a DUI: Contact an Austin DUI Attorney

 When you have been charged with a DUI, you need legal defense you can count on and trust to protect your rights.
 At Carroll Troberman, PLLC, we care about our clients and have the legal experience to negotiate your case quickly.
-Our attorneys handle DUI cases and have an extensive knowledge in plea bargain details and complex administrative procedures, a knowledge that is necessary for the best possible outcome.
-With an experienced attorney with knowledge of the system on your side, there is a possibility that your penalties could be reduced, or your case even acquitted.
+Our team understands plea bargain details and complex administrative procedures, knowledge that is necessary for the best possible outcome.
+With an experienced attorney who understands the system on your side, there is a possibility that your penalties could be reduced, or your situation improved significantly.

 Both of our Austin criminal attorneys, Blair Carroll and Meredith “Shelly” Troberman, have strong working relationships with prosecutors and judges in the Travis County Court.
 In recognition of his extensive work in DUI and DWI defense, Blair has been accepted into the prestigious National College of DUI Defense.
-Together, Blair and Shelly can aggressively fight for your rights and get you back on your feet.
+Together, Blair and Shelly can robustly advocate for your rights and get you back on your feet.

 Give Us a Call Today